 What can you do to help?

-Show up at meetings, call and send emails.
+Send emails, show up at meetings and give public comment.
 Make your voice heard.

 Step 1.